Russian foreign minister tells West "don't isolate Assad"

 | ISTANBUL

-ISTANBUL In an implicit warning to international supporters of Syrian opposition forces, Russia's foreign minister said on Wednesday that efforts to isolate one side in the conflict would wreck the chances of a negotiated solution and help militant Islamists.
+ISTANBUL In an implicit warning to international supporters of Syrian opposition forces, Russia's foreign minister said on Wednesday that efforts to isolate one side in the conflict would wreck the chances of a negotiated solution.

 Friends of Syria links the United States, European powers, Turkey and Gulf Arab states who support the opposition and have demanded that President Bashar al-Assad surrender power.

-He said he hoped the weekend meeting would be "pragmatic" and help to set up a dialogue between the different parties.
+He hoped the weekend meeting would be "pragmatic" and help to set up a dialogue between the different parties.

 WORST MONTH

-Since the declaration by world powers in Geneva in June 2012, the war in Syria has grown worse.
-March saw the most casualties of any month in the conflict so far.
+Since the Friends of Syria meeting in Geneva in July 2012, the war in Syria has grown worse.
+Last month was the bloodiest so far in terms of casualties.

 British Foreign Minister William Hague said at a G8 foreign ministers' meeting in London last week that the world had failed Syria and the situation was reaching catastrophic proportions.

 Western powers want to see the end of the Assad family's 43-year rule but are loathe to intervene militarily.
-However, their stand has been complicated by the growing prominence in rebel ranks of Islamist fighters such as the Nusra Front.
+However, their stand has been complicated by the growing prominence in rebel ranks of Islamist fighters such as the Nusra Front, who have sworn allegiance to al Qaeda leader Ayman al-Zawahri.

 Moscow last week also expressed concern with al Qaeda's role, calling them "international terrorists" who wanted to turn Syria into their main springboard in the Middle East.